AtharvaChiplunkar12/student-monitoring-system/README.md

 ## 8. Conclusion and Future Scope

 Student attention detection fully complies with the system's goals and specifications.
 It assessed whether or not the learner was paying attention to the lecture using real-time video of the student.
 This made it easier for the teacher to keep an eye on whether or not the pupils in the online class were paying attention.
-Additionally, thanks to the proctoring system, professors can now tell whether a student is giving the exam honestly or engaging in any unethical behavior.
+Additionally, thanks to the proctoring system, professors can now tell whether a student is taking the exam honestly or engaging in any unethical behavior.
 Additional video chatting and meeting software, including Google Meet, Zoom, MS Teams, etc., can be coupled with this project.
 It can be used to simultaneously identify these characteristics for each participant and provide the meeting's host with a summary.
 The system's precision can also be increased.
 It can also be integrated with the colleges' ERP systems to collect attendance automatically and save the data, which will free up teachers' time.

 ## 9. References